 Cyber insurers are grappling with how to manage these and other systemic risks -- often in different ways.
-Beazley, for example, announced in 2022 that it had defined the following two types of catastrophic cyber events to which sublimits would apply:
+Beazley Group, for example, announced in 2022 that it had defined the following two types of catastrophic cyber events to which sublimits would apply:

 In contrast, Chubb defined the following two categories of events:

-- Limited-impact events are local cyber incidents that affect an organization and entities that organization has relationships, such as owners, partners and customers.
+- Limited-impact events are local cyber incidents that affect an organization and entities that organization has relationships with, such as owners, partners and customers.

 - Widespread events are cyber attacks that can affect many organizations at once, such as a major software vulnerability, supply chain exploits or other catastrophic cyber event.

-Coverage from Chubb for widespread events may be subject to co-insurance, sublimits or other restrictions, unless additional coverage has been purchased.
-For policyholders, this can pose a challenge for planning purposes, since a claim may or may not be covered depending, in part, on how many others are affected.
+Coverage from Chubb for widespread events could be subject to coinsurance, sublimits or other restrictions, unless additional coverage has been purchased.
+For policyholders, this can pose a challenge for planning purposes, since a claim might or might not be covered depending, in part, on how many others are affected.

-Cyber insurance customers must be diligent in keeping track of systemic risk changes and carefully evaluate how their organization may be affected.
+Cyber insurance customers must be diligent in keeping track of systemic risk changes and should carefully evaluate how their organization might be affected.